 Read the latest on MiHIN’s 18-24 month technological environment migration.

 Benefits of Shared Infrastructure

-Helps to prevent diagnostic, medication treatment, system or communication errors
+- Preventing diagnostic, medication treatment, system or communication errors

-Ensures appropriate treatment, follow‐up, and prophylactic actions
+- Supporting appropriate treatment, follow‐up, and prophylactic actions

-Drive technology adoption and quality improvement
+- Driving technology adoption and quality improvement